rbkc-data-team/themefinder/docs/pipeline.md

 The prompts used at each stage can be found in `src/themefinder/prompts/`.

-The function (`find_themes`) to run the pipeline, in addition to functions for each individual stage, can be found in `src/themefinder/core.py`.
+The file `src/themefinder.core.py` contains the function `find_themes` which runs the pipline.
+It also contains functions fo each individual stage.